 Is Melanotan 2 legal?

+It’s not FDA-approved, and it sits on the FDA’s Category 2 “do not compound” list as of late 2023, a status that didn’t change in the February 2026 HHS announcement.
+It is not a DEA-scheduled controlled substance.
 In the US, personal possession is a legal gray area.
 In the UK, sale and supply are illegal.
 In Australia, the TGA actively seizes shipments.
+No country has scheduled it like a narcotic.

 How does MT-2 compare to tanning beds?